hyoshioka0128/OfficeDocs-SkypeForBusiness/Teams/rooms/room-planning-guidance.md

 Signature Teams Rooms aren't meant to be a replacement for all other meeting spaces inside your organization, but rather to act as a supplement to existing meeting spaces that utilize Microsoft Teams.
 They should be deployed strategically within your organization to the spaces and locations where face-to-face interactions with remote meeting participants will be most valued.

 Microsoft Teams Rooms will continue to deliver people-centric hybrid meeting experiences made available through software updates.
 However, there are hardware technologies and room configuration guidance that play a key role in optimizing some of the Signature Teams Rooms experiences.
 It's the combination of these components that comprise a Signature Teams Room.
-When evaluating how many Microsoft Teams Rooms you want to evolve to a Signature Teams Room, consider the following:
+When evaluating how many Microsoft Teams Rooms you want to evolve to a Signature Teams Rooms, consider the following:

 - What hardware upgrades and/or investments would need to be made.